 Ailment: Anterior Shoulder Impingement

-Risk Factor: This occurs when the many tendons that envelope the head of the shoulder bone are “pinched against” the roof of the shoulder joint, as with improper overhead lifting.
+Risk Factor: This occurs when the many tendons that envelop the head of the shoulder bone are “pinched against” the roof of the shoulder joint, as with improper overhead lifting.

 Treatment: Rest, ice, compression and elevation, as well as gentle shoulder mobilization, manipulation and massage of tight shoulder girdle muscles, stretching and strengthening exercises.
 DT